MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/02-data-protection-compliance.md

 1. Copy the link to the **Annual Sales Report.docx**
 1. Navigate to https://m365.cloud.microsoft/chat? and login as a non admin user with the crednetials provided.
 1. Select the **IT Helpdesk Agent** > **Open**
-1. Type in the following prompt: “Can I access this document" and paste the Sharepoint link from step 6 above.
+1. Type in the following prompt: “Can I access this document" and paste the Sharepoint link of the **Annual Sales Report.docx** from step 6 above.
 Press Enter.
 1. **Outcome**: Your agent should respond with a message saying the user does not have access to the document.